 What's more, the payment comes out of your salary each month, meaning you won't even feel as though you're paying for it.

-All you have to do is select your package (bike and accessories) and then you're set.
-You can take your Cycle to Work certificate to your chosen retailer and redeem your bike voucher for the model of your choice.
+All you have to do is select your package (bike and accessories) and you're set.
+You can take your eCertificate to your chosen retailer and redeem your bike voucher for the model of your choice.

-Check out the Cycle to Work scheme here, to save money on a brand new bike.
+Check out the Cycle to Work scheme to save money on a brand-new bike.